Last Updated on: July 31, 2023

-Live Remote Proctoring (LRP) is a limited option offered for the April – May 2022 and the September – October 2022 Examination Windows as an extension of a BPS pilot program, with certain restrictions*.
-For more details on this offering, please review the Live Remote Proctoring appendix below.
+Live Remote Proctoring (LRP) is an option for eligible candidates in the U.S., Australia, or Canada as an extension of a BPS pilot program.
+For more details on this offering, review the Live Remote Proctoring appendix below.

 The Prometric network available to candidates generally has ample seats to meet demand for the BPS examinations.
 Prometric will employ reasonable efforts to secure the test center and date requested by the candidate; however, BPS cannot guarantee availability of an examination session at a specific location within the designated period.
 Seats are filled on a first-come, first-served basis, based on test center availability.
 It is recommended that you schedule your examination as soon as possible.

 BPS does not provide information on hotel or travel arrangements.
 Candidates are encouraged to use their own travel agent or one of the online search engines to locate hotel accommodations near a test center as well as maps and driving directions.